We are probably all familiar with standard relief cut if we have done wrapping once or twice, at least. But is standard relief cut always the same?

 Mostly these tools are thin, particularly for popping bubbles.
 But they do have different styles.
 In this case, we are using a very thick one.
 We pick the material up, make a hole instead of cutting first.

-And here we have a very big hole.
 This is essentially sort of the same concept as the J cut.
 We cut on the side of the hole that is facing the raised object.
 So if I pull hard in this way, the enclosed shape of the hole will keep the material from splitting.